 $17.99 – $249.99 $17.99

 This is a preorder.
-Ptolus: Monte Cook's City by the Spire and A Player's Guide to Ptolus release in April.
+Ptolus: Monte Cook's City by the Spire and A Player's Guide to Ptolus release in early May.
 Other bundle items release later in 2021.
 Preorder exclusive: Your Ptolus hardcover comes with the PDF; in fact, you get PDFs of both versions (CS and 5e)!
 Plus preorders ship two weeks or so ahead of street date.

 In Ptolus, the supernatural is expected and treachery lies around every corner—or is it that the supernatural lies around every corner and treachery is expected?
 Either way, the city of Ptolus abounds with danger, magic, intrigue, and above all, adventure.